-The second part is an Implementation Table.
-The Table lists every goal, strategy, and project, with the following columns providing more detail at the project level:
+The second part is the Implementation Table.
+The Table lists every goal, strategy, and project described in the plan, along with the following columns that provide more detail at the project level:

-- Cross-Cutting: Indicates which other elements of the plan this project relates to - Lead: Lead Town Department or Partner Agency that will have the overall responsibility to implement the project - Partners: Other Town Departments or Partner Agencies that should be involved in the project - Timeframe: Estimate of years for implementation.
+- Cross-Cutting: Indicates which other elements of the plan this project relates to - Lead: Town Department or Partner Agency that will have the lead responsibility to implement the project - Partners: Other Town Departments or Partner Agencies that should be involved in the project - Timeframe: Estimate of years for implementation.

 Note that projects noted as years 6+ may have current or interim activities in earlier years - Resources: Suggested sources of funding - Cost: Relative level of cost for each project